Enterprise 11: Prepare for installation on Amazon Web Services

 - Upload the SSL certificate to the Load Balancer.

-Continue with Customize Control Room installation on Amazon Web Services.
+Continue with Enterprise 11: Customize Control Room installation on Amazon Web Services.